-The Society of Labour Lawyers’ Housing Sub-Group hosted a well-attended round-table discussion on Wednesday 11th October, chaired by Liz Davies, discussing the practical, political and legal routes to putting empty homes to good use.
+The Society of Labour Lawyers’ Housing Sub-Group hosted a well-attended round-table discussion on Wednesday 11th October, chaired by Liz Davies and featuring Emma Dent-Coad MP, discussing the practical, political and legal routes to putting empty homes to good use.

 First, we heard from John Hobson QC of Landmark Chambers, who provided us with a legal background and a workable and exciting proposal.
-We then congratulated the newly elected Labour MP for Kensington & Chelsea, Emma Dent-Coad, and learnt more about the practical effect of vacant property in her constituency.
+We then congratulated the newly elected Labour MP for Kensington & Chelsea, Emma Dent-Coad (credit for the above eerie photo of the 2 occupied flats in 'One Kensington' - one of her series of photographs of 'dark buildings'), and learnt more about the practical effect of vacant property in her constituency.
 Labour’s council leader in Kensington & Chelsea, Robert Atkinson, expressed his support and enthusiasm for change in the borough.

 We have a chronic shortage of homes.
 The cause of this problem could be traced back to the ‘right to buy’ and the treasury’s stranglehold on local authorities’ funding: which restricts them from building replacement council housing when needed.
 There is no realistic right to buy in Kensington & Chelsea, according to Emma Dent-Coad, and Robert Atkinson could not dispute that council funds are emaciated.